How to use audience research to fuel your marketing & PR campaigns

 - Audience intelligence: Audience intelligence is the practice of extracting key and valuable insights about audiences through data from various sources, which allows you to inform, define and plan your strategies based on rich, real-time data, generating authentic business value.

 - Online surveys: Surveying your audience – or potential audience – can yield insight you can use in your campaigns.
-Surveys can be done with current customers or with prospective buyers online via email or with a tool like SurveyMonkey or HeySurvey, for example.
+Surveys can be done with current customers or with prospective buyers online via email or with a survey tool like SurveyMonkey or HeySurvey, for example.

 - Focus groups: Focus groups usually take place in person.
 A group of potential or current customers can be gathered and questions can be asked to gain insight into any number of elements.